Living-with-machines/accidents-interactive/README.md

 $ bash build.sh
 ```

 _Note: If you do not have a `bash` command (for instance, you are on a Windows machine), you can also just download the build directory as a `.zip` file from the [`build` branch on this repository](https://github.com/Living-with-machines/machines-interactive/tree/build).
-Click `Code` > `Download ZIP` and then serve that folder in the following command (step 2 below)._
+Instructions on how to download the entire interactive as one runnable file is available in the `build` branch._

 ### 2. Run the following command to get a local web server running on port 80: